rananna/back-to-the-future-timecircuits/readme.md

     * **Why It Works**: By skipping the validation, the client never needs to load the large, 2KB+ root certificate into its limited RAM.
 This completely eliminates the source of the memory corruption and the `PEM / BASE64` errors.
     * **Is It Safe?** For this project's purpose—fetching non-sensitive public data like weather or stock prices—this is a very common and acceptable practice in the embedded world.
 It prioritizes reliability and performance on a memory-constrained device.
 The data is still encrypted in transit, protecting it from casual eavesdropping.

-This self-contained approach, using the standard ESP32 libraries in a non-blocking task and bypassing the fragile certificate validation, provides the most stable and reliable networking performance for the Time Circuits clock.
+This self-contained approach provides the most stable and reliable networking performance for the Time Circuits clock.

 ---